router-protocol/intents-adapter-docs/lido_stake.md

 # Stake ETH on Lido

 The Lido Stake ETH adapter outlines a feature that enables users holding funds on any compatible chain to stake funds on Lido (on Ethereum) in one step.
-User can also choose the chain on which the funds should be received after liquid staking from among the supported chains.
+User can also choose the chain on which the funds should be received after liquid staking.
+After staking into Lido, we use the native bridge to mint wstETH to the user's wallet on the desired chain.

 ## Components of the Lido Stake ETH Adapter contract